How-to: Set Up a Hammock

 Height for tying up the hammock.

 Your sleeping hammock should be tied at a height that allows the hammock entrance to be at chair height when you sit down.
 The farther apart the trees, the higher up on the tree you'll have to attach your webbing straps.

 Recommended Lashing to Secure Webbing Straps.

 Watch us tie the lashing by viewing the video above!
 If you learn this lashing you'll never have a jammed knot, your ropes will last a long time, and you'll save time.
-Wrap webbing straps one or more times around tree and bring loops together in line with the opposite tree.
+Wrap webbing straps one or more times around the tree and bring loops together in line with the opposite tree.
 Pass rope ends through webbing loops.
 Adjust the hammock until it is centered and the ridge line is level and under light tension.
 Wrap the loose rope end completely around the tensioned support rope and then drop rope end down into the space between the webbing loops and the tree.

 Tighten any slack in the lashing.
-Repeat lashing at least 3 more times in this "figure 8" pattern and tie off with two half hitches leaving at least 6"/15 cm of rope.
+Repeat lashing at least three more times in this "figure 8" pattern and tie it off with two half hitches leaving at least 6"/15 cm of rope.
 Entrance should be at chair height under tension of your weight.

 For foul weather, adjust your rainproof hammock width by changing the angle of side elastics.

 Other Methods of Tying Up the Hammock May Cause Damage to Suspending Ropes